Leopold Tyrmand: Writing career

 Tyrmand discontinued writing his diary in April 1954, when he was commissioned to write Zły (published in English as "The Man With White Eyes"), a novel about the post-war Warsaw crime world released in December 1955.
 It quickly became a bestseller, and was regarded as one of the forerunners of the thaw in Polish literature.

 He published the first part of mini-novella "Wędrówki i myśli porucznika Stukułki" ("Thoughts and Journeys of Lieutenant Stukułka") and a collection of short stories "Gorzki smak czekolady Lucullus" ("The Bitter Taste of Lucullus Chocolate").

 Marriages

-In April 1955, he married an art student Margaret Ruble-Żurowska, but their marriage did not last long.
+In April 1955, he married an art student Małgorzata Rubel-Żurowska, but their marriage did not last long.
 By 1957, Tyrmand had a second wife, fashion designer Barbara Hoff.
 The writer, known for his uncompromising and unconventional lifestyle (he was famous for his colorful socks known as bikiniarze), became the leader of the emerging jazz movement in Poland.
 He organized festivals and concerts, and released a monograph on jazz.